curtiswest/pepi/docs/extending-pepi.rst

 Depending on the language you choose to implement your new server/camera, the exact format of how you implement these functions will vary, but generally you'll just write the functions exactly as listed (but in the syntax of your language).

 From the perspective of writing a server implementation, there are no special requirements from Thrift; you don't need to return Thrift types or use Thrift objects.
-Your server won't even know its been called from Thrift.
-Instead, ``CameraServer`` implementations as `handlers` that are called when in response to a Thrift requests, with Thrift managing all the necessary type conversions and transports.
+Your server won't even know its been called from Thrift (sometimes it won't be).
+Instead, treat component implementations as `handlers` that are called when in response to a Thrift requests, with Thrift managing all the necessary type conversions and network transports.

 Python's BaseCameraServer
 -------------------------